google/tcmalloc/docs/stats.md

 This reports some stats on the number of pages allocated.

-*   The number of live (ie not on page heap) pages that were "small" allocations.
-Small allocations are ones that are tracked in the pageheap by size (eg a region of two pages in size).
+*   The number of live (i.e., not on page heap) pages that were "small" allocations.
+Small allocations are ones that are tracked in the pageheap by size (e.g., a region of two pages in size).
 Larger allocations are just kept in an array that has to be scanned linearly.
 *   The pages of slack result from situations where allocation is rounded up to hugepages, and this leaves some spare pages.
 *   The largest seen allocation is self explanatory.